Shop

 2325 Endicott St, St Paul, MN | (651) 340-5793

 They brewed beer, printed t-shirts, sold shares in their future brewery, and raised over $500,000.
 Still, the banks turned them down.
 Finally, at the suggestion of a friend, the ladies visited Pioneer Bank in Mankato, MN, and secured their loan.
-Seven years later Urban Growler has become a beacon in the industry.
-Their annual Pride beer Let’s Dance, a lavender lemon summer ale, celebrates the queer community.
-But, it’s really the story here of perseverance and tenacity that makes Urban Growler such a special place.
+Years later, Urban Growler has become a beacon in the industry.
+Their annual Pride beer Let’s Dance, a lavender lemon summer ale, celebrates the Queer community.
+But the story of perseverance and tenacity here makes Urban Growler such a special place.

-Well that, and of course, the flagship Cowbell Cream Ale.
-Chockfull of speciality malt and flaked maize, this cream ale is a thirst quencher.
-“A lawnmower beer that wiill leave you wanting more,” writes Urban Growler on its website “No worries, just yell “I need more Cowbell!”
+Well, that, and of course, the flagship Cowbell Cream Ale.
+Chock-full of specialty malt and flaked maize, this cream ale is a thirst quencher.
+“A lawnmower beer that will leave you wanting more,” writes Urban Growler on its website.
+“No worries, just yell “I need more Cowbell!”

-We need more beers like Cowbell and we need more breweries like Urban Growlers in our lives.
+We need more beers like Cowbell and more breweries like Urban Growlers in our lives.